Skip to main content

 NetApp PowerShell Toolkit

-NetApp PowerShell Toolkit (PSTK) is a PowerShell module that provides end-to-end automation and enables storage administration of NetApp ONTAP.
+NetApp PowerShell Toolkit (PSTK) is a PowerShell module that provides end-to-end automation and enables storage administration of ONTAP.
 The ONTAP module contains over 2,000 cmdlets and helps with the administration of FAS, NetApp All Flash FAS (AFF), commodity hardware, and cloud resources.

 Things to remember